NeXt-Warning-System/project/updates/week7.md

 ## What we’ve been up to this week

+* Following on from an Alpha team planning session we are now focusing on the Message Sending element of XWS and pausing our work on the Online Registration prototype
+* Working on defining the foundations of XWS architecture
 * Conducted 1 external user research session with the Registration Prototype V1.0
 * Captured Main Findings from the research sessions
 * Analysed the outputs from the external user research sessions and agreed main findings